 “Sports wagering via licensed operators and online fantasy competitions offered by registered operators are the only legal online gaming options in Maryland.
 No other forms of real-money online or mobile gaming are operating legally in Maryland.”

 On their website, the MLGCA has even published a list of companies that’ve received cease-and-desist orders from them for violating those rules.
+So, while Maryland has legalized online sports betting and daily fantasy contests (more on that later), real-money online casinos are still off-limits.

 Latest News on Maryland’s Push to Legalize Online Casinos